kubecost/docs/etl-s3-backup.md

 ### Enable S3 Backup in Helm Values

 When installing with helm, use the `--set kubecostModel.etlBucketConfigSecret=<secret_name>` flag and substitute the name of the secret you just created.

+Note that enabling this flag will override the disk storage setting.
+Also, since the storage is a new location, the ETL will require a full rebuild.